mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 }
 ```

 The code uses [document.getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) to find the `div` element that has the ID `result`.
-The result set to the element using the [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) attribute.
+The result is set to the element using the [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) attribute.

 And now we have a beautifully working beer tax calculator!